UntyperSoftworks/CodeArchives/RobloxCheats/readme.md

 they are extremely unoptimized and disorderly).

-I assume some of these scripts don't work annymore because the game patched them or they include deprecated stuff that Roblox or the games no longer use.
+I assume some of these scripts don't work annymore because the game patched them or they include deprecated stuff that Roblox or the games no longer use or these scripts are extremely outdated towards the game now.
 ```